 Luisa Ungar (b.
 Bogota, Colombia) studied visual arts in Bogotá, and has an MFA from Sandberg Institute, Amsterdam.
-She is currently a guest resident at AIR Antwerpen, Belgium.
 Her recent work deals with narratives involving animality and the non-human in colonial circuits.
 Looking at mechanisms that question ways in which history is constructed, she often seeks to connect archived or academic material with everyday popular use, unveling the role of the expert by making room for improvisation, association, gossip and chaos.
 Her varied projects range from zoo visit guides to educational projects, using performance, drawing and text.
 Her work has been shown and performed at different venues such as Mercosul Biennial in Porto Alegre; Centro de Arte Dos de Mayo, Madrid; Marrakech Biennial Parallel project; Museo de arte Banco de República Bogotá; Rong Wrong, Amsterdam; Festival de Performance de Cali; Spring Workshop, Hong Kong; Bienal Sur, Rosario.She has been co-editor of publication projects such as DISDISDIS (On vampires and other forms of conviviality), and Proyecto Asterisco.
-She has been a resident at Gasworks, TRain Residency in London; RESò, Italy and Maebashi Arts Center, Japan.
+She has been a resident at Gasworks, TRain Residency in London; RESò, Italy, AIR Antwerpen, and Maebashi Arts Center, Japan.
 Since 2013 she has been making collaborative work with Milena Bonilla.